HakimMeskine/llm-bbox/bbox/pcb/manufacturing_guide.md

 4. Review the design preview provided by the manufacturer
 5. Confirm and place the order

+## RGB LED Integration Considerations

+When implementing the PCB design with WS2812B RGB LEDs, pay special attention to the following:

+1. **Power Distribution**:
+   - The WS2812B LEDs can draw up to 60mA each at full brightness (white)
+   - With 20 LEDs, the total current could reach 1.2A at maximum brightness
+   - Use wide traces (1.0mm minimum) for the 5V power distribution to the LEDs
+   - Consider using power planes or wide copper pours for the 5V and GND connections

+2. **Signal Integrity**:
+   - The WS2812B LEDs require precise timing for the data signal
+   - Keep the data lines as short as possible
+   - Include a 100Ω resistor in series with the data line near the first LED
+   - Use a level shifter (74HCT245) to convert the 3.3V signal from the ESP32 to 5V for the LEDs

+3. **Thermal Considerations**:
+   - Provide adequate spacing between LEDs to allow for heat dissipation
+   - Add thermal vias under or near the LEDs to help dissipate heat to the ground plane
+   - Consider the thermal impact when all LEDs are illuminated at full brightness

+4. **Layout Recommendations**:
+   - Place the LEDs directly under the transparent button caps
+   - Ensure consistent spacing and alignment for uniform lighting
+   - Consider adding a small reflector or diffuser for each LED to improve light distribution

 ## Additional Recommendations

 - Request a DFM (Design for Manufacturing) check from the manufacturer
 - Consider ordering a small quantity first to verify the design
 - Include a README file with your Gerber submission explaining any special requirements
 - If possible, include a PDF or image of the expected PCB layout for reference
+- Test the RGB LED circuit with a prototype before finalizing the design
+- Consider adding test points for the LED data line and power connections

 ## Common Issues to Avoid